-Martin has edited more than thirty collections of crime writing, including (since 1996) the CWA's annual collection.
-The series has yielded several Dagger winners and nominees.
-He has also edited six anthologies of classic crime for the British Library, along with Murder Squad, featuring members of the Murder Squad crime writers' collective, and with an introduction by Val McDermid.The second Murder Squad anthology, Best Eaten Cold and other stories included two stories which jointly won the CWA Short Story Dagger.
+Martin has edited over thirty collections of crime writing, including (since 1996) the CWA's annual collection.
+His anthologies have yielded many Dagger winners and nominees.
+He has also edited fourteen anthologies of classic crime for the British Library, along with Murder Squad, one of three collections featuring members of the Murder Squad crime writers' collective, and with an introduction by Val McDermid.The second Murder Squad anthology, Best Eaten Cold and other stories included two stories which jointly won the CWA Short Story Dagger.

 Writing about Crime Fiction

-Martin is the author of the multi-award winning history of crime fiction between the wars, The Golden Age of Murder, and has written about and reviewed crime fiction for numerous books, magazines, websites and blogs.
+Martin is the author of the multi-award winning history of crime fiction between the wars, The Golden Age of Murder and the Macavity-winning The Story of Classic Crime in 100 Books.
+He has written about and reviewed crime fiction for numerous books, magazines, websites and blogs.
 His essays appear in collections such as 100 Great Detectives (ed.
 Maxim Jakubowski), Twentieth Century Crime, & Mystery Writers (third ed.
 Lesley Henderson; fourth ed. as St. James Guide to Crime & Mystery Writers ed.
 Jay P. Pedersen) The Great Good Place? (ed.
 Peter Nover), Oxford Companion To Crime & Mystery Writing, (ed.
 Rosemary Herbert), The Good Fiction Guide (ed.
 Jane Rogers), The Encyclopaedia of British Crime Writing (ed.
 Barry Forshaw), Following the Detectives (ed.
 Maxim Jakubowski),Morphologies (ed.
 Ra Page) and Mysteries Unlocked (ed.
 Curtis Evans).
 He has written introductions for numerous books in the Black Dagger series, as well as for Bello's omnibus of British crime fiction, and many titles in the British Library Crime Classics series, for which he is series consultant.
-He also introduced the reissues of Ask a Policeman and The Anatomy of Murder by the Detection Club and two books in the Detective Story Club published by Harper Collins, as well as books published by The Folio Society, Bello, and Dean Street Press.
+He also introduced the reissues of Ask a Policeman and The Anatomy of Murder by the Detection Club and five books in the Detective Story Club published by Harper Collins, as well as books published by The Folio Society, Bello, Flame Tree Press, and Dean Street Press.
 He has also been a regular columnist for several publications.